Bill creates School Marshal program, provides specialized training

 • The program will be optional for school districts - NOT mandated by the state.

-• The plan expands law enforcement into schools by providing comprehensive and specified training for certain volunteer school employees so that they may serve as licensed law enforcement officers in schools ("School Marshals").
+• The plan expands law enforcement into schools by providing accessibility to comprehensive and specified training for volunteer school employees, appointed by the school district, so that they may serve as licensed law enforcement officers in schools ("School Marshals").

 • School Marshal training will include mental health evaluation, active shooter and emergency situation training, and firearms proficiency requirements, in each case, as developed by the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).
 These training standards will require 80 hours of classroom and simulation modules, ten times the amount currently required by CHL standards.